-{Given a finite field $\F$ with characteristic $p>2$ (or an algebraic closure of such a field), and a representation $\overline \rho \colon \pi \to \SL_2\F$, there is a natural Complete Discrete Valuation Ring (CDVR) $O$ whose residual field $O/ \mathfrak m_{O} = \F$ (a typical example is $O = \Z_p$ for $\F = \F_p$). \emph{The universal deformation} ${\bs \rho}$ of $\ol{\rho}$ over $O$ is a lift of $\ol{\rho}$ with a certain universal property, to a representation over a complete local $O$-algebra $\mca R_{\ol{\rho}}$.
-The representation $\bs \rho$ is unique up to strict equivalence (fixing the residual representation $\ol \rho$).
-Considering the homology of the complex of $\mathcal R_{\ol{\rho}}$-modules given by $\bs \rho$, the analogy between knots and prime numbers designed as \emph{arithmetic topology} suggests that the order $L_{\bs \rho}$ of the first homology group of this complex should be of interest.
-It is called the $L$-function of $(\ol \rho, O)$, and has been studied by many authors (see references above).}
+Such a representation $\bs \rho$ is unique up to strict equivalence.
+Considering the homology of the complex of $\mathcal R_{\ol{\rho}}$-modules given by $\bs \rho$, the analogy between knots and prime numbers designed as \emph{arithmetic topology} suggests that the order $L_{\bs \rho}$ of the first homology group of this complex should be of deep interest.
+This $L_{\bs \rho}$ is called \emph{the $L$-function of} ${\bs \rho}$, which is actually determined by $(\ol \rho, \mca O)$, and has been studied by many authors (see the references above).

-{ Since the multiplicity of the zeros of the $L$-function $L_{\bs \rho}$ are intimately related to the vanishing of the Reidemeister torsion, we deduce from our study of the Reidemeister torsion of the twisted Whitehead links the following result.
-Note that since the character variety is defined over $\Z$, one can reduce its defining equation $f_n$ modulo a prime $p$, and see new solutions of $\overline f_n = 0$ as the character variety over the algebraic closure of $\F_p$. \begin{theorem} Let $\ol{\rho}:\pi\to \SL_2\F$ be an absolutely irreducible representation of the group of the twisted Whitehead link $W_{2n-1}$ {at $(\ol{a},\ol{b},\ol{c})$ in $\F^3$} on the geometric component $f_n=0$ of the character variety and suppose that $\ol{\rho}$ is non-acyclic. {Let $(a,b)$ a lift of $(\ol{a},\ol{b})$ in $O^2$.} Suppose that $\partial_z f_n \neq 0$ {in $\F$} at $\ol{\rho}$, and let $z_{f_n}(x)$ denotes the implicit function given by Hensel's lemma.
-Then, the $L$-function $L_{\bs \rho}$ of the universal deformation is {given by}